BurnP3/BurnP3Plus/README.md

 **BurnP3+** is funded, developed and maintained by the [Canadian Forest Service](https://www.nrcan.gc.ca/our-natural-resources/forests-forestry/the-canadian-forest-service/about-canadian-forest-service/17545).

-## Installing a BP3+ package from folder
+## Installing a BurnP3+ package from folder

-Follow the instructions below to install the latest BurnP3Plus code from this GitHub repository as a package in SyncroSim Studio.
+Follow the instructions below to install the latest **BurnP3+** code from this GitHub repository as a package in SyncroSim Studio.
+The same instructions can also be used to install any of the **BurnP3+** fire growth transformer packages ([BurnP3+ Cell2Fire](https://github.com/BurnP3/BurnP3PlusCell2Fire), [BurnP3+ Prometheus](https://github.com/BurnP3/BurnP3PlusPrometheus), and [BurnP3+ FireSTARR](https://github.com/BurnP3/BurnP3PlusFireSTARR)).

-1. Clone the **BurnP3Plus** repository
+1. Clone this **BurnP3Plus** repository

-    - The BurnP3Plus repository can be cloned using both the command prompt and desktop.
-For detailed instructions, see the official GitHub guide here: <a href = "https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository" target = "_blank">Cloning a repository</a>.
+    - The BurnP3Plus repository can be cloned using either the command prompt or GitHub Desktop.
+For detailed instructions, see the official GitHub guide here: [Cloning a repository]("https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository").

     - Cloning the repository will create a folder named **BurnP3Plus** in your current directory containing all repository files.